Michigan State vs. Indiana State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Michigan State Performance Insights

-- The Spartans have a +153 scoring differential, topping opponents by 12.7 points per game.
-They're putting up 76.4 points per game to rank 144th in college basketball and are giving up 63.7 per contest to rank 35th in college basketball.
+- The Spartans' +153 scoring differential (outscoring opponents by 12.7 points per game) is a result of scoring 76.4 points per game (144th in college basketball) while allowing 63.7 per contest (35th in college basketball).

-- Michigan State ranks 167th in the country at 37 rebounds per game.
-That's two more than the 35 its opponents average.
+- The 37 rebounds per game Michigan State averages rank 167th in the country, and are two more than the 35 its opponents collect per contest.

-- Michigan State knocks down 6.5 three-pointers per game (269th in college basketball), while its opponents have made 7.2 on average.
+- Michigan State connects on 6.5 three-pointers per game (269th in college basketball) at a 33.9% rate (166th in college basketball), compared to the 7.2 its opponents make while shooting 29.7% from deep.

 - The Spartans average 98.4 points per 100 possessions on offense (113th in college basketball), and give up 82 points per 100 possessions (34th in college basketball).

-- Michigan State has come out ahead in the turnover battle by 2.1 turnovers per game, committing 10.5 (74th in college basketball play) while forcing 12.6 (139th in college basketball).
+- Michigan State has committed 10.5 turnovers per game (74th in college basketball action), 2.1 fewer than the 12.6 it forces on average (139th in college basketball).

 Indiana State Performance Insights

-- The Sycamores' +208 scoring differential (outscoring opponents by 17.4 points per game) is a result of putting up 88.2 points per game (ninth in college basketball) while allowing 70.8 per contest (178th in college basketball).
+- The Sycamores are outscoring opponents by 17.4 points per game, with a +208 scoring differential overall.
+They put up 88.2 points per game (ninth in college basketball) and allow 70.8 per contest (178th in college basketball).

-- The 34.7 rebounds per game Indiana State accumulates rank 257th in college basketball, 1.7 more than the 33 its opponents record.
+- Indiana State is 257th in college basketball at 34.7 rebounds per game.
+That's 1.7 more than the 33 its opponents average.

-- Indiana State makes 11.1 three-pointers per game (fifth-most in college basketball) at a 41.3% rate (fifth-best in college basketball), compared to the 6.1 per game its opponents make, at a 30.5% rate.
+- Indiana State hits 11.1 three-pointers per game (fifth-most in college basketball), five more than its opponents.
+It shoots 41.3% from beyond the arc (fifth-best in college basketball), and its opponents are shooting 30.5%.

-- Indiana State wins the turnover battle by two per game, committing 11.4 (145th in college basketball) while its opponents average 13.4.
+- Indiana State has won the turnover battle on average this season, committing 11.4 per game (145th in college basketball) while forcing 13.4 (83rd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.